What’s Up PhysEd Friends!

 - Santa’s Bag Toss – Throwing to a equipment sack

-- Snowball Target Practice (throw balls at any target)
+- Snowball Target Practice (throw balls at any target, especially pins with a Grinch face on them)

 - Hockey Shootout (practice shooting with hockey sticks)